spencerfjelstad/byte_le_royale_2021/server/server_readme.md

 4. Modify the database schema as needed.dbspace
     2. The stored procedures / functions will also need to change.
 Notably insert_run, get_leaderboard, get_stats_for_submission, get_team_score_over_time

+#### ALSO NOTE

+1. All foriegn keys in the database have a cascading delete effect.
+That means when you delete a row (like a group_run row) then all rows that reference it will be deleted (run) and then in turn those rows will have a cascading delete effect (logs, errors, seed).
+This is to help remove invalid data, as the client_runner will delete any group runs that fail to complete.
+2. PGadmin is very useful, Use It!

 ### Overview of tables

 Please note that Postgres has a ERD diagram tool.
 Right click the database -> Generate ERD.
 This will be helpful!